australiangreens/agvrules/docs/constitution/schedule-06-state-council-elections.md

         </subclause-letters>

-    3. Each candidate may only attend one deliberation session but must not participate in the discussion.
+    3. A candidate must not attend an election deliberation session.

     4. The failure of a branch to hold an election deliberation session does not, alone, invalidate an election.